 Why did my property taxes go up?

-Your tax bill is a calculation of Value “times” the Tax Rate.
-Increases can occur
+Your tax bill is a calculation of the assessed value multiplied by the

 I sold this property, what should I do with the bill?